 Content ratings are a way to keep Vimeo accessible to as many audiences as possible.
 We ask creators to tell us if their videos contain nudity, violence, profanity, or illegal substances.

 If the creator selects a Mature rating, a Mature badge will appear next to their video title.
 If the creator selects an All Audiences rating, no badge will appear next to the video’s title.
 If the creator has not selected a content rating, only the creator will see a “Not Yet Rated” badge next to their video’s title (everyone else will see no badge).
+Any team members accessing a creator’s video on their team account, that has not been rated, will also be able to see the “Not Yet Rated” badge.

 How to rate your videos

-If all of your videos can be categorized similarly, you can set a default rating for all your videos in your settings.
+If all of your videos can be categorized similarly, you can set a default rating for all your videos in your account settings.
 Navigate to the Videos tab and select Upload defaults.
 Under the heading "Content rating default" select the appropriate rating.
 Once you click Save, the rating will be automatically applied to every new video you upload.
 Check the box next to "Also apply to all existing videos" if you want to apply the rating to all your videos currently on Vimeo.
 You can change the ratings of individual videos after applying a default rating.

 Why you should rate your videos